adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 ### Miniscript Editor

 The Miniscript Editor is for working directly with Miniscript expressions.
 It accepts pasted expressions or loads examples, and shows detailed compile results with spending analysis.
-When you compile a policy, it will auto load its result into the Miniscript editor and compile it, but you can workin with Miniscript editor independntly, without Policy.
+When you compile a policy, it will auto load its result into the Miniscript editor and compile it, but you can work with the Miniscript editor independently, without Policy.

 ![](/blog/posts/miniscript-studio-intro-assets/miniscript.png)